- Reasons Why Your Dog Is Too Active After Being Spayed

 After your dog has had surgery, it’s important that you don’t allow her to go outside until at least 24 hours have passed.

-It is because the area around the ovaries was cut open, and if you take her outside before this period passes, she could bleed more than usual.
+Because of the open cut around the area of the ovaries, when you take her outside before this period passes, she could bleed more than usual.

 Don’t Leave Your Pet Alone After Surgery